-What Do You Do With Extra Breast Milk When You Are Breastfeeding?
+What to Do With Extra Breast Milk

 If you are a breastfeeding mommy with a surplus of milk, there are many useful ways to put that extra milk to use.
-When my daughter was born, it bothered me to throw away the breast milk I worked so hard to collect because it wasn't used fast enough.
+When my daughter was born, it bothered me to throw away the breast milk I worked so hard to pump because it wasn't used fast enough.
 I was lucky and overproduced milk for the first six months of my daughter's life, and I sometimes felt overwhelmed with extra milk.
 My freezer was always packed with frozen milk, and I ended up pouring bottle after bottle down the drain.
 It was painful to throw away good milk after I'd worked so hard pumping it each day.

 Cooking With Breast Milk